 I'm grateful for autumn, for the cooler weather, for autumn colours and smells, for the first fire in a wood fireplace on a crisp autumn evening, for pumpkin soups and pies, for the wind rusting the leaves, for the crisp air and the sight of geese honking as they fly overhead...

 Mother Nature did all the work and provided all the colours, shades, and shapes.
 I was just at the right place at the right time!

-Have a wonderful weekend, my lovelies!
+Hope you have a wonderful weekend, my lovelies!

-No matter how you spend it, may it be filled with joy and delights.
+No matter how you spend it, may it be filled with joy and delights. xx

 I'm excited to say that I'm linking to a brilliant photographer today and I'll be sharing gorgeous fine art photos and artwork gifts.